Islam in Australia: Kurdish Muslims

 Kurdish Muslims have predominantly arrived in Australia since the second half of the 1980s, with most of the community settling in Melbourne and Sydney.
 Although the large majority of the Kurdish Australians are Muslims, there are no registered Kurdish run mosques in Australia.

 Lebanese Muslims

 Lebanese Muslims form the core of Australia's Muslim Arab population, particularly in Sydney where most Arabs in Australia live.
 Approximately 3.4% of Sydney's population are Muslim.
 Approximately 4.2% of residents in Greater Melbourne are Muslim, and Sydney Road in Brunswick and Coburg is sometimes called 'Little Lebanon'.

 In November 2016, Immigration Minister, Peter Dutton said that it was a mistake of a previous administration to have brought out Lebanese Muslim immigrants.
-Foreign Minister, Julie Bishop said Mr Dutton was making a specific point about those charged with terrorism offences.
+Foreign Minister, Julie Bishop said Dutton was making a specific point about those charged with terrorism offences.
 "He made it quite clear that he respects and appreciates the contribution that the Lebanese community make in Australia".

 According to the 2016 Australian census, 43.5% of the Lebanon-born population in Australia was Muslim by faith.